 This completes the tweak to get screen capturing to work on the login screenshot on Windows 10.

 Please see How to make a screenshot on a macOS device, What are the differences between Capture image, Discover image, Install and Boot images (Windows PE), and How to Hide or Show User Accounts from Login Screen on Windows 10 and 11.

 To test this, perform the following steps below.
 Navigate to the Login Screen.
 Click the Ease of Access button, the snipping tool will pop up.

 Take the screenshot of the Login Screen and click on the copy button to copy it to the clipboard.

 Note: At this time, you will not be able to save the screenshot yet, until you are logged on to the desktop.

-Now launch any of your favorite editing tools such as Paint app and paste it.
+Now launch any of your favourite editing tools such as the Paint app and paste it.

 I hope you found this blog post helpful on how to make a screenshot of Windows 10 Screen / Login Screene.
 If you have any questions, please let me know in the comment session.